MarekHo/PDFReader/README.md

 # PDFReader

-Application to convert PDF invoices from a specific company to a table in xlsx extenstion.
+Application to convert PDF invoices from a specific company to a table in xlsx files.

 # What I learn